-The cause of these problems is because the culvert currently in place under SR 106 is too small.
-WSDOT is replacing the culvert with a structure of adequate size for flow, fish passage, and sediment transport.
+The cause of these problems is because the previous culvert under SR 106 was too small.
+WSDOT replaced the culvert with a structure of adequate size for flow, fish passage, and sediment transport.

 The End Result

-Replacing the existing culvert with a larger one will improve creek flow, allow for fish passage and reduce sediment buildup.
+Replacing the existing culvert with a larger one improves creek flow, allows for fish passage and reduces sediment buildup.